 By using lenses to shift everything down, the patients feel as though they are walking down a hill and so their posture changes to become more introverted and hunched.
 They then walk toe first down the hill, avoiding a heel strike, just as you would if walking down a steep decline.
 Alternatively, by using yoked prism lenses to shift the world up, the patient feels as though they need to walk up a hill.
 Their posture changes and becomes much more open – they march up the hill, heels first!

 Doctor of Optometry, Robert S. Fox, published a powerful research article all about the use of prisms in vision therapy and how critical they are for bringing about eye-mind-body changes.
-There is also a wonderful mother in the United States who wrote a fantastic blog about how Vision Therapy is saving her daughter, Stella’s, toes.
+There is also a wonderful mother in the United States who wrote a fantastic blog article about how Vision Therapy is saving her daughter, Stella’s, toes.

 A couple of years ago, I myself began Vision Therapy with a patient who had poor binocular skills and could not see in 3D.
 I used the yoked prism lenses to force visual concentration and shift her space world.
 As soon I put the lenses on, shifting her world up, she sunk to her heels.
 She looked at me stunned as she had been seeking a solution to her toe walking all her life (she was 36 years old) and I had just allowed her to stand flat by making her wear glasses that made her look like a minion!
 Pretty amazing stuff.